 A. No, unfortunately not.
 There is no legislation to support Therapy Dogs sitting the Public Access Test.
 Your dog will not need to gain public access, and we strongly discourage people using their Therapy Dogs Australia therapy coat to attempt to take their dog in to public access places.

-Q. Do you train assistance/service dogs?
+Q. Do you train assistance/service/companion dogs?

 A. No, we don't.
 Search your state government websites for a list of approved trainers.

 Q. Which course is right for me - Community or Clinical?

 A. The Clinical course is designed for professionals who are Bachelor trained within either the Health or Education industries.